ONEARMY/academy/docs/support/faq.md

 Well we'd love to talk to you!
 Please visit our [Support](https://preciousplastic.com/support.html) page and find out how you can help.</p>
 </details>

 ### That's a lot of questions!
-The quickest way to get anything answered that isn't here is to head to our Discord.
-There's a rundown of all the channels in the Chat section next.
+The quickest way to get anything answered that isn't here is to head to our Discord or to send us an email in community@preciousplastic.com